petrapaz/Marvel---ReactJS-Project/README.md

 - Website should be responsive, cover mobile, tablet, laptop
 - You can use all the tools available and libraries

+#### Additional tasks:
+- integrate tanstack query and typescript into app
+- solve loading state
+- divide app by components into better structure

 ## MARVEL DEVELOPER PORTAL:
 - go to My developer account to fetch private and public api keys
 - go to Your authorized referrers.
 List any domains that can make calls to the Marvel Comics API using your API key here: localhost, IP address, *, developer.marvel.com, localhost